- Resource Monitor is the default performance monitoring software on Windows 10.

 However, that’s hard to do with various issues that affected Resource Monitor in Windows 10 lately.

-Some users reported that there’s literally nothing visible on Monitor’s report dialog window, others were unable to access the reports page, while the third group, well, they weren’t able to start the Resource Monitor in the first place.
+Some users reported that there’s nothing visible on Monitor’s report dialog window, others were unable to access the reports page, while some of them weren’t able to start the Resource Monitor in the first place.

 For that purpose, we prepared a list of possible solutions that should come in handy.
 Make sure to check them out below.

 What can I do if Resource Monitor doesn’t work?

 After doing that, check if the problem is still there.